-At December 31, 2022, our recorded goodwill was \$2.3 billion, of which approximately 31 percent resided in the axles and brakes reporting unit, 23 percent in the automated transmissions reporting unit and 16 percent in the aggregated emission solutions and filtration reporting unit.
+At December 31, 2023, our recorded goodwill was \$2.5 billion, of which approximately 31 percent resided in the axles and brakes reporting unit, 22 percent in the automated transmissions reporting unit and 19 percent in the aggregated emission solutions and filtration reporting unit.
+While none of the reporting units recorded a goodwill impairment in 2023, the estimated fair value of two of these reporting units did not significantly exceed the carrying value in our annual impairment testing.
+Our automated transmissions reporting unit had an estimated fair value that exceeded its carrying value by approximately 7 percent and our axles and brakes reporting unit had an estimated fair value that exceeded its carrying value by approximately 12 percent.
 Changes in our projections or estimates, a deterioration of our operating results and the related cash flow effect or a significant increase in the discount rate could decrease the estimated fair value of our reporting units and result in a future impairment of goodwill.
 See NOTE 10, "GOODWILL AND OTHER INTANGIBLE ASSETS," for additional information.